-2nd Century:

-Writings of early church ascetics, including Ignatius of Antioch, who wrote about the importance of following Jesus even unto martyrdom.
+2nd Century: Writings of early church ascetics, including Ignatius of Antioch, who wrote about the importance of following Jesus even unto martyrdom.
 35-107: Ignatius of Antioch, A disciple of the Apostle John, Ignatius writes letters en route to his martyrdom in Rome, emphasizing the divinity of Christ and the importance of unity in the Church.
 69-155: St. Polycarp of Smyrna, A disciple of John the Apostle, Polycarp reportedly performs various miracles.
 During his martyrdom, he is miraculously unharmed by fire before being stabbed to death.
 He is known for his piety and wisdom.
 34-156: In China, Zhang Daoling, Founder of the Way of the Celestial Masters, a Daoist sect.
 He emphasized moral living, healing, and compassion.
 Gnostic ideas infiltrate early Christian communities.
 Gnostic texts like the Gospel of Thomas and Gospel of Mary Magdalene circulate.
 Emphasis on secret knowledge over discipleship, community, and love.
 160: Papias of Hierapolis is another figure traditionally said to be a disciple of John.
 His writings preserve early Christian traditions.
 180: "Against Heresies", Irenaeus, Bishop of Lyon, writes "Against Heresies," critiquing Gnostic teachings as heretical and defending orthodoxy.
 He emphasizes discipleship and love as per mainstream Christian beliefs.
 190: Clement of Alexandria is significantly influenced by the Johannine writings and the traditions of those said to be John's disciples.

-3rd Century: Persecutions under various Roman emperors, especially Decius and Valerian.

-202-210: Septimius Severus' Persecution, a Roman Emperor, persecutes Christians and is primarily on converts rather than established communities.
+3rd Century: Persecutions under various Roman emperors, especially Decius and Va-202-210: Septimius Severus' Persecution, a Roman Emperor, persecutes Christians and Jews who convert to Christianity.
+The focus Christian monasticism, emphasis on asceticism and prayer.

-the founder of 220-276: Mani, Manichaeism, is born around 216 AD and lives until approximately 276 AD.
-Manichaeism incorporates elements of Zoroastrianism, Christianity, and Buddhism into a Gnostic framework.
-It emphasizes dualism and cosmic struggle but lacks focus on Jesus' teachings of compassion and love.
-Mani is eventually imprisoned and dies in jail.

-250: Decian Persecution - Empire-wide persecution of Christians under Emperor De-

-253-260 AD: Valerian's Persecution, Emperor Valerian initially tolerates Christians but later turns against them, ordering the execution of Christian leaders and demanding sacrifices to Roman gods.

-185-254: Origen of Alexandria, Known for his intellectual rigor, Origen writes on a wide range of theological issues.
-He undergoes a profound spiritual journey but faces later condemnation for some of his speculative

-285: Emperor Diocletian divides the empire into the Eastern and Western Roman Em-

-251-356: St. Anthony of Egypt.
-Author of Christian monasticism, emphasis on asceticism and prayer.
 Reported to have done bilocation and miraculous healings.
-Anthony experiences intense spiritual warfare, visions, and revelations in the desert.
-His life is filled with miracles and exorcisms.
+Anthony experiences intense spiritual warfare, visions, with miracles and exorcisms.